LEADING OFF: Rays put Franco on IL, Cortes excels for Yanks

 The Mets have optioned first baseman/outfielder Dominic Smith to Triple-A Syracuse amid a slow start to the season for the 26-year-old.

-Most everything has gone right this year for the NL East-leading Mets, but Smith has been a disappointment.
+Most everything has gone right this year for the NL East-leading Mets, who have won five straight, but Smith has been a disappointment.
 Slugger Pete Alonso is set at first base for New York and it was thought Smith might help solidify the designated hitter spot.

 Smith batted .316 during a breakout season in 2020, but the former first-round pick has struggled to replicate that success.
 He is hitting .186 this season without a home run in 101 plate appearances and with a .543 OPS.
 Smith has played parts of six seasons in the majors and hasn’t played regularly at Triple-A since 2018.